edamontology/edam-browser/paper.md

 ## Facilitating community feedback.

 EDAM users can contribute their own expertise to the ontology.
-In order to make these contributions easier, we have implemented a form that facilitates this communication.
-These suggestions are automatically formatted as github issues ready to be submitted by the user (cf Fig. 3).
+In order to make these contributions easier, we have implemented a form that directly formats suggestions as github issues ready to be submitted by the user (cf Fig. 3).

 ![The edition form and the issue created](paper_resources/edition_form_to_github_issue.png)